When it comes to supporting content, Facebook is the do-it-all platform. From pictures to videos to external links— you can count on Facebook.

 Best Practices with Video on Facebook

+a.
 Hooks are Crucial

 The first few seconds of the video must catch your intended audiences’ attention.
 Otherwise, they’ll keep scrolling.